-Field measurements will be taken and samples collected once per month throughout the duration of the project.
+Field measurements will be taken and samples collected three days per week throughout the duration of the project.
 Samples will be collected from Stas.
 Impact 1, Impact 2, Control 1 and Control 2 (Fig. 2).
 Photographs will be taken at each station during each sampling event.
+Additionally dewatering effluent will be sample once per discharge event or a minimum of once per week.